Pandemic Culture Wars: Partisan Differences in the Moral Language of COVID-19 Discussions

 To characterize differences in liberal and conservative tweets about issues, we identify adjectives that were used to modify issue-relevant phrases (anchors) extracted earlier.
 We leverage SpaCy's Dependency Parser to extract dependency relations of the form: $\textbf{XX}$-$amod \rightarrow ANC$ and $\textbf{XX}$–$amod \rightarrow YY \leftarrow amod$–$ANC$, where $XX$ refers to the extracted adjective and $ANC$ refers to an issue-relevant phrase.
 We then pair the extracted adjective with its corresponding anchor as a phrase of the form $XX$\_$ANC$ and compute the log-odds ratio of these phrases being expressed in liberal and conservative tweets.
 Wordclouds in Fig.~\ref{fig:frames_ideology} depict the top 10 most-likely used phrases in liberal (blue) and conservative (red) issue-discourse.

-Conservatives employ conspiratorial phrases such as ``batshit conspiracy'', ``fake plandemic'', and ``military bioweapon'' to discuss the origins issue.
-In contrast, liberals use phrases like ``likely bats'' and ``medical virology'', suggesting uncertainty.
+Conservatives use conspiratorial phrases such as ``batshit conspiracy'', ``fake plandemic'', and ``military bioweapon'' to discuss origins of the pandemic.
+In contrast, liberals talk about ``likely bats'' and ``medical virology''.
 When it comes to lockdowns, conservatives express negative sentiment, framing them as ``deadly'', ``unconstitutional'', and ``stringent''.
 Liberals, however, approach the topic cautiously, using phrases such as ``premature reopening'', ``safe reopening'', and ``soft lockdowns''.
 Similar patterns emerge in the discourse on masking, with conservatives deeming mask mandates as ``unconstitutional'' and ``useless'', while liberals focus on ``reusable masks'' and ``mandatory masking''.
 Concerning education, conservatives express distrust in mitigation strategies employed by educational institutions, using terms like ``fascist education'' and ``unmasked students'', while liberals highlight ``hybrid learning'', ``vulnerable students'', and ``early education.''
 On the issue of vaccines, conservatives exhibit skepticism, referring to ``experimental mRNA'' and ``dangerous vaccines''.
 In contrast, liberals emphasize the benefits, discussing ``free vaccinations'' and ``mobile vaccines''.